stephaniekyyip/electronicRainGauge/README.md

 ### Structure of rain gauge code:
 - Setup SPI and I2C for communication between the microcontroller and components
-- while(1) {
+- Repeat forever {
   - Retrieve data from the pressure sensors
   - Get the time from the real time clock
   - Create a new text file on the SD card reader
   - Save the pressure data and time onto the text file
   - Put the microcontroller to sleep to conserve power
--   Wake up the microcontroller to take data every 15 minutes
+  - Wake up the microcontroller after 15 minutes
 - }